RikStarmans/pcb-motor/readme.md

 # PCB Motors

-Packages to generate a PCB motor, Carl Bugeja style, for KiCad using Python
+Packages to generate a PCB motor, Carl Bugeja style, for KiCad using Python.
+An alternative plugin is [here](https://github.com/atomic14/kicad-coil-plugins).
+Trapezoids are most likely better, and a more popular choice.
+This is not provided by this script at the moment.

 ## History